Sivavardhank/House-Price-Prediction/README.md

 ## 🔮 Future Improvements

-* Deploy using Flask web application
+* Add interactive dashboard (charts & insights)
-* Add user interface for predictions
+* Hyperparameter tuning for better performance
-* Use advanced models like XGBoost
+* Add more advanced models like XGBoost
-* Hyperparameter tuning for better accuracy
+* Improve UI/UX design

 ---

 ## 🙌 Acknowledgements

-* Boston Housing Dataset
+* Dataset: Housing Dataset
-* Scikit-learn documentation
+* Scikit-learn Documentation

 ---

 ## 📬 Contact

-If you have any questions or suggestions, feel free to reach out!
+If you have any questions or suggestions, feel free to connect!

 ---